turkyden/react-darkreader/README.md

 ## 🔢 Coming Soon

+- [x] add the material design styling in switch
 - [ ] followSystemColorScheme
 - [ ] localstorge
 - [ ] playground for editing the config online